 dupont shift schedule

-Back in the mid-1900s, the DuPont chemical company was dealing with a two-fold problem that stemmed from running their plants 24 hours, seven days a week.
+Back in the mid-1900s, the DuPont chemical company needed to run its plants 24 hours a day, seven days a week.

 Week 1

-Team A works Monday through Thursday 8 a.m. to 8 p.m. (the day shift) then has Friday, Saturday, and Sunday off.
+Team A works the night shift (8 p.m. to 8 a.m.)
+Monday through Thursday, then has Friday, Saturday, and Sunday off.

 Week 2

-Team D works Monday through Thursday 8 a.m. to 8 p.m. (the day shift) then has Friday, Saturday, and Sunday off.
+Team D works the night shift (8 p.m. to 8 a.m.)
+Monday through Thursday, then has Friday, Saturday, and Sunday off.

 Variations of the DuPont shift schedule